ann arbor idler flats (car ferry service)

 smooth side sills with minimal rivet detail

-From that point it is easy to add rivet decals, grab irons, paint, and lettering to finish up a unique and interesting model.
+From that point it was easy to add rivet decals, grab irons, paint, and lettering to finish up a unique and interesting model.
 Ann Arbor idlers #4507 and 4514 are shown above - interestingly enough, these were two of the very last pieces of equipment to be pulled from the M&LS abandonment in 1968.